- With so many on the market, which is the best family SUV?

 Boot space: 500 litres with all the seats up; 650 with the third row folded; 1,870 with the third and middle rows folded

 With a cheap starting price and lots of interior space, the Duster is great for family life.
-This family SUV is great value whether you're buying with cash or on finance.
 The latest version is significantly improved on the previous, with better-quality interior, more comfort, and better refinement.
 Driving a Dacia Duster isn’t the most exciting experience, but if you’re looking for the best family SUV, then comfort is probably more important - and the ride is comfy for all.

 Typical used monthly cost: £178 - £409